clarkdenunzio/clarkdenunzio.github.io/essays/meteor.md

 <hr>

-Other than that, it's just another JavaScript framework among the hundreds of new JavaScript frameworks that are being released every other day.
-You read the docs, do some tutorials (a.k.a. copy-pasting code from a template), and put it on your resume.
+Other than that, it's just another JavaScript framework among all the others that we have come to know and love.
+Using Meteor, however, with it's robust and complete toolset makes for an incredible learning experience.
+To just be able to identify and correctly use MongoDB after coming from a pure frontend background is nothing short of miraculous in my opinion.
+By deep diving into Meteor, a developer can familiarize themselves with all of the defacto standards of the web at this moment in time.

 <img class="ui centered medium image" src="../images/ohWell.png">